braillerap/AccessBrailleRAP/README.md

 # Building for Linux using Docker

-You can use Docker configuration to build DesktopBrailleRAP for a Linux distribution.
+You can use Docker configuration to build AccessBrailleRAP for a Linux distribution.

-Docker configuration to build DesktopBrailleRAP for Debian or Ubuntu are available here:
+Docker configuration to build AccessBrailleRAP for Debian or Ubuntu are available here:

 [Debian](https://github.com/braillerap/BuildAccessBrailleRAPDebian)